ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-economics.md

 Validating and earning rewards is not a free lunch.
 There are many things to consider for one to become a validator.
 These factors will be considered by every validator when contemplating if the staking rewards are "worth it".
 They are:

 * Computing cost
   * Users will need to run validators clients at a minimum and likely a beacon node as well.
 This requires computing resources.
-The specifics around how much as far as HDD, [bandwidth and more are still being figured out](https://github.com/ethereum/eth2.0-specs/issues/251#issuecomment-445438093).
-    * Beacon Node: similar to running geth/parity today
+    * Beacon Node: similar to running geth/parity today, will want to run 1 of these.
-    * Validator client: lightweight and need one per 32 ETH stake
+    * Validator client: lightweight and need one per 32 ETH stake.
+    * 	Rough estimates on costs are $120/year for a beacon node and $60/year per validator client.
 * Capital acquisition and lockup
   * The user must acquire the necessary 32 Ether either via purchase or mining.
   * Stakers can't directly sell staked Ether while it's staked.